BCDevOps/openshift-wiki/docs/OCP/RequestUserAccess.md

 title: How to Request New User Access to OpenShift
 description: The process for granting a new user access to the BC Gov OpenShift platform.
 ---
-## How to Request New User Access to Openshift
+## How to Request New User Access to OpenShift

 The OpenShift platform provides platform and project-level access control.
 Access to the the OpenShift platform is managed by the OCIO Enterprise DevOps branch.
 This document describes the pre-requisites and mechanism for granting *platform* access.
 Project-level access is described [here](../HowTo/GrantUsersAccessToProject.md).